lirantal/awesome-nodejs-security/README.md

 - [Sqreen](https://sqreen.io) - Automated security for your web apps - real time application security protection.
 - [Intrinsic](https://intrinsic.com) - Intrinsic secures your sensitive data from bugs and malicious code, allowing you to run all code safely.
 - [NodeSource](https://nodesource.com) - Mission-critical Node.js applications.
 Provides N|Solid and Node Certified Modules.
+- [GuardRails](https://www.guardrails.io) - A GitHub App that gives you instant security feedback in your Pull Requests.

 # Contributing
 Found an awesome project, package, article, other type of resources related to Node.js Security?
 Send me a pull request!